kaylasear/CodeFun/DogFacts/README.md

 Paw Facts displays a random dog fact to your device at a push of a button.
 You can also save your favorite facts and read them through your favorites tab.

 ## Features
-- There are three different tabs: Homescreen, Favorites, About
 - Homescreen Tab:
   - A new dog fact appears whenever the "Press Me" button is pressed
   - Pressing the heart button saves the dog fact to the favorites section